 To meet state and federal water quality requirements and standards:

-- The commonwealth of Virginia and the U.S. Environmental Protection Agency require localities to take significant additional steps to reduce the impact of urban stormwater runoff through the Municipal Separate Storm Sewer System (MS4) permit.
+- The Commonwealth of Virginia and the U.S. Environmental Protection Agency require localities to take significant additional steps to reduce the impact of urban stormwater runoff through the Municipal Separate Storm Sewer System (MS4) permit.
 The county’s MS4 permit is authorized by the National Pollutant Discharge Elimination System Program, which was created in 1972 by the Clean Water Act.

 For more information about the Fairfax County Stormwater Tax District, call the Stormwater Planning Division at 703-324-5500, TTY 711, or email SWPDmail@fairfaxcounty.gov.